liye0005/QPanda-Toturial/source/api/class_QPanda_QProg.rst

 	virtual void pushBackNode(std::shared_ptr<:ref:`QNode<doxid-class_q_panda_1_1_q_node>`>)

-Insert new node at the end of current quantum program node.
+Insert a new node at the end of current quantum program node.